afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 #### thewall.js

-We need to add thewall to the project:
+We need to add TheWall to the project:

 ```
 $ npm i thewall -s